Lackawanna Blues (film)

-Lackawanna Blues is a drama television film directed by George C. Wolfe and written by Ruben Santiago-Hudson.
+Lackawanna Blues is a 2005 American biographical drama television film directed by George C. Wolfe and written by Ruben Santiago-Hudson.
 It aired on HBO on February 12, 2005.
 It is based on the play of the same name by Santiago-Hudson.
 Wolfe had commissioned the stage version.

-For her work in the movie, S. Epatha Merkerson won a Golden Globe Award, Screen Actors Guild Award, and Emmy Award in 2006.
+For her work in the movie, S. Epatha Merkerson won a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award in 2006.

 Premise

 Lackawanna Blues is the true story of Ruben Santiago Jr. growing up in Lackawanna, New York.
 He was raised by his father and mother and the neighborhood boarding house lady known as Rachel "Nanny" Crosby.
 Ruben was born in 1956 to his Puerto Rican father Ruben Santiago and his African-American mother Alean Hudson.
 His mother was too mentally unstable to take good care of him; residing in mental hospitals, Alean disappears and reappears throughout Ruben's life.
 His father stayed at Nanny's boarding house, but he was frequently not around due to working long hours or out looking for work.
 Nanny more or less took care of Ruben Jr. as a mother figure.
 The television movie depicts his life growing up there and the diverse characters that he meets during his and their stays at the boarding house.